CONNECT-platform/coding-blog/docs/md/public-issues/issue-1.md

 ## Foreword

-About two months ago, we started working on [`coding.blog`](https://coding.blog) with the vision of creating a proper home for quality blogs about programming.
-No ads, no content-marketing, just pure programming passion, knowledge and experience sharing.
+About two months ago, we started working on [`coding.blog`](https://coding.blog) with the vision of creating a platform for quality blogs about programming.
+No ads, no content-marketing, just focused on knowledge and experience sharing by pasionate programmers.

-To that end, we envisioned a solution composed of two components: An open-source, convenient, and elegant-out-of-the-box solution for writing about programming, and a quality and fair curation mechanism ensuring that people will hear about content they are interested in.
-Imagine a high quality programming journal that is tailored specifically to your interest!
-That is where we want to head, and that is what we believe can sustain such a platform and keep it free from ads or paywalls.
+We envisioned a solution composed of two components: An open-source, convenient, and elegant-out-of-the-box solution for writing about programming.
+In combination with that, we want to build a quality and fair curation mechanism ensuring that people will hear about content they are interested in.
+Imagine a high quality programming journal that is tailored specifically to your interests!
+That is the direction we want to head towards, and that is what we believe can sustain such a platform and keep it free from ads or paywalls.

 These public issues are to serve as glimpses of that vision.
 They are collections of recent articles we found